 4. Get some outside help

-There are lots of websites which provide customized programs based on your intelligence to improve your vocabulary.
+There are lots of websites that provide customized programs based on your intelligence to improve your vocabulary.
 Just browse a little and see what you can add to your vocabulary.

 Find one of these websites, create an account, and use their programs daily.
 Make a conscious effort to use a vocabulary program at least once a day.